MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 First, shutdown VMs in the primary cluster.

-1. Find the name of your resource group where the primary WLS cluster is deployed, for example, *wls-cluster-westus-ejb120623*.
+1. Find the name of your resource group where the primary WLS cluster is deployed - for example, *wls-cluster-westus-ejb120623*.
 Then follow similar instructions in [Stop VMs in the secondary cluster](#stop-vms-in-the-secondary-cluster), but change the target resource group to your primary WLS cluster, to stop all VMs in that cluster.
 1. Switch to the browser tab of your Traffic Manager, refresh the page until you see **Monitor status** of endpoint *myPrimaryEndpoint* becomes *Degraded*.
 1. Switch to the browser tab of the sample app, refresh the page, you should see *504 Gateway Time-out* or *502 Bad Gateway* as none of endpoints is accessible.